OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Introduction

-In this work, apart from establishing our innovative \ours{} framework, we also furnish rigorous theoretical guarantees and extensive empirical studies underpinning its efficacy.
-Specifically, we give a theoretical bound for the estimation error in our kernelized gradient estimation.
-Remarkably, this error is shown to asymptotically approach zero as the number of historical gradients increases, ranging across a broad spectrum of kernel functions.
-This finding suggests that our kernelized gradient estimation facilitates effective proxy updates for parallelizing iterations in FOO (Sec.\ref{sec:theory-grad}).
-Building on this, we delineate both upper and lower bounds for iteration complexity in our SGD-based \ours{}.
-This framework typically reduces the iteration complexity of standard FOO algorithms at a rate of $\Theta(\sqrt{N})$ with a parallelism of $N$, leading to a corresponding effective acceleration rate of $\Theta(\sqrt{N})$ over standard SGD algorithm (Sec.\ref{sec:theory-complexity}).
-Finally, through extensive empirical studies, including the optimization of synthetic functions, reinforcement learning tasks, and neural network training on both image and text datasets, we demonstrate the consistent ability of our \ours{} to expedite existing FOO algorithms (Sec. \ref{sec:exps}).
+Apart from proposing our innovative \ours{} framework, we further establish rigorous theoretical guarantees and extensive empirical studies underpinning its efficacy.
+Specifically, we give a theoretical bound for the estimation error of our kernelized gradient estimation.
+Remarkably, this error approaches zero asymptotically as the number of historical gradients increases, ranging across a broad spectrum of kernel functions.
+This suggests that our kernelized gradient estimation can facilitate effective proxy updates to help parallelize sequential iterations in FOO (Sec.\ref{sec:theory-grad}).
+Building on this, we delineate both upper and lower bounds for the sequential iteration complexity of our SGD-based \ours{}, showing that our SGD-based \ours{} is able to reduce the sequential iteration complexity of standard FOO algorithms at a rate of $\Theta(\sqrt{N})$ with parallelism of $N$ (Sec.\ref{sec:theory-complexity}).
+Finally, through extensive empirical studies, including the optimization of synthetic functions, reinforcement learning tasks, and neural network training on both image and text datasets, we demonstrate the consistent advantages of our \ours{} in expediting existing FOO algorithms (Sec. \ref{sec:exps}).

-To summarize, our contribution in this work includes: \begin{itemize}[topsep=0pt,leftmargin=6mm,itemsep=0pt] \item To the best of our knowledge, we are the first to develop a general framework \ours{} that can leverage parallel computing to approximately parallelize the sequential iterations in FOO, thereby considerably reducing the sequential iteration complexity of FOO algorithms. \item We provide the first upper and lower iteration complexity bound for our SGD-based \ours{}, which gives an effective acceleration rate of $\Theta(\sqrt{N})$ that is achievable by our SGD-based \ours{} with parallelism of $N$. \item We conduct extensive empirical studies, including the optimization of synthetic function, reinforcement learning tasks, and neural network training on both image and text datasets, to adequately support the efficacy of our \ours{} framework. \end{itemize}
+To summarize, our contribution to this work includes: \begin{itemize}[topsep=0pt,leftmargin=6mm,itemsep=0pt] \item To the best of our knowledge, we are \textit{the first to develop a general framework} (i.e., \ours{}) that can leverage parallel computing to approximately parallelize the sequential iterations in FOO, thereby considerably reducing the sequential iteration complexity of FOO algorithms. \item We provide \textit{the first upper and lower iteration complexity bound} for SGD-based \ours{}, which gives an effective acceleration rate of $\Theta(\sqrt{N})$ with parallelism of $N$. \item We conduct extensive empirical studies, including the optimization of synthetic function, reinforcement learning tasks, and neural network training on both image and text datasets, to support the efficacy of our \ours{} framework. \end{itemize}